MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/workflow-activity-ref.md

  The Authoring Tool provides four default control flow activities in the **Control Flow** group in the **Activities Toolbox** pane.

 ### Delay activity
 This activity introduces a delay between activities in a workflow in Service Manager.
-The **Delay** activity is derived from the Microsoft .NET&nbsp;Framework **DelayActivity** class.
+The **Delay** activity is derived from the Microsoft .NET Framework **DelayActivity** class.

 |Design time prerequisites|Run time prerequisites|
 |--------------------------|------------------------------|